 She is admitted to practice in the State of New York, State of New Jersey, the United States District Court for the Northern District of New York, and the Third Federal Circuit.

-Amanda is a member of the New York State Bar Association, the Capital District Trial Lawyers Association, the Capital District Women's Bar Association, and she currently serves as the co-chair of Albany County Bar Association's Young Lawyers Committee.
+Amanda is a Fellow of the New York State Bar Association, the Capital District Trial Lawyers Association, the Capital District Women's Bar Association, and she currently serves as the co-chair of Albany County Bar Association's Young Lawyers Committee.
 She also serves as a mentor for Siena College's pre-law program and is a volunteer for the Bus Stop Club.